Indiemark 2 Lens Encoder

 Physical setup

-Select the rod clamp that fits your setup, and slide it onto the clamp track.
-Tightening the knob will lock the clamp.
 When first powered on, the encoder will pulse to indicate it needs to be zeroed.

 It doesn't matter which side of the lens you mount the encoders.
 When you Zero the encoder, it will report positive values no matter which direction it is spun.

-Set the lens to the following settings:
+• Set the lens to the correct position before zeroing it:

 • Focus: Close focus